SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    **Error report**

-   - if *t* is does not have tuple type
+   - If *t* is does not have tuple type

      -- error code: :c:enum:`TUPLE_REQUIRED`

      -- term1 := *t*

-   - if *i* is zero or larger than N:
+   - If *i* is zero or larger than N:

      -- error code: :c:enum:`INVALID_TUPLE_INDEX`